SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-create.md

 Example: "Create SSL certificate renewal script that runs monthly and emails results"
 Example: "Review Q4 budget and prepare presentation for board meeting"

-What task would you like to create?
+What task would you like to create? (help for options after draft)
 ```

 ### Intelligent Field Extraction